utkarsh-1602/learn-python-backend/python-advanced/methods/Readme.md

 - In Python, **attribute privacy** is a matter of convention rather than strict enforcement by the language itself.
 The use of double underscores (`__`) at the beginning of an attribute name in a class is a convention to name-mangle the attribute, effectively making it harder to access directly from outside the class.
 This is often referred to as name **mangling**.

 - when you define any attribute with `__` double underscores in the start of the attribute name, it becomes the private attribute.
+- when you define any attribute with `_` single underscore in the start of the attribute name, it becomes the protected attribute.

 # Instance Methods